codingforpleasure/customized-workspace/Ubuntu/useful-resources/audio-properties.md

 * Yes!
 This is exactly what is done, and it is called the short-time Fourier transform

 * The FFT is computed on overlapping windowed segments of the signal, and we get what is called the spectrogram.
-* A good visual is in order.
+* A good visual is in order:

 <p align="center">